PowFPS1/WiiMedic/README.md

 ---

-## full changelog
+## changelog

 ### v1.3.0
-- Loading spinner during report generation (system info step and controller scan step)
+- **Loading indicator** — report generation now shows a spinning animation during the steps that used to look frozen, so it's obvious something is actually happening and the app isn't dead
-- GC controller detection rewritten to use PAD_ScanPads() bitmask — idle controllers no longer show as disconnected
+- **Controller detection fixed** — a GC controller sitting at rest no longer shows as not detected, that was really annoying
-- HBC exit now tries HAXX and JODI title IDs with Wii Menu fallback
+- **HBC exit fallback** — if the Homebrew Channel isn't installed under the usual title ID it tries the alternate one and falls back to the Wii System Menu instead of crashing silently
-- IOS stub detection catches rev 65280 (0xFF00) Nintendo stub
+- **IOS stub detection improved** — rev 65280 is now correctly flagged as a Nintendo stub placeholder
-- IOS236 label corrected from "BootMii IOS" to "cIOS installer slot"
+- **IOS236 label corrected** — it's a cIOS installer slot, not BootMii IOS, my bad on that one
-- fread/fwrite return values checked in storage benchmark
+- **Storage benchmark hardened** — the benchmark now aborts cleanly if storage fails mid-test
-- sprintf → snprintf in network helper functions
+- **Network functions use snprintf** — was using bare sprintf which is unsafe
-- Report generator skips NAND re-scan if already cached
+- **NAND caching** — report generator no longer re-runs the full NAND scan if you already ran it from the menu
-- Priiloader/BootMii detection cached at module level (eliminates redundant ISFS I/O)
+- **Priiloader info cached** — eliminates redundant ISFS I/O cycles
-- 8KB section buffer in report generator changed to static
+- **8KB stack buffer made static** — avoids a large stack frame in the report generator

 ### v1.2.0
 - Priiloader version detection (reads version string from NAND binary directly)